Walz Announces 2017 Congressional Art Competition

 Paintings - including oil, acrylics, and watercolor

-Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers
+Drawings - including colored pencil, pencil, ink, marker, pastels, and charcoal

 Prints - including lithographs, silkscreen, and block prints